Abdulganiu123/10-Tier-Microservices-Application-Deployment/README.md

 ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg)

-https://medium.com/@samsorrahman/10-tier-application-deployment-on-aws-eks-a8a8abcd46dd - Use this link for a dry run book on how to deploy the 10tier application  [Microservices] into a kubernetes cluster. from image building to deployment.
+**Note**   https://medium.com/@samsorrahman/10-tier-application-deployment-on-aws-eks-a8a8abcd46dd - Use this link for a dry run book on how to deploy the 10tier application  [Microservices] into a kubernetes cluster.
+From image building to deployment.

 **Online Boutique** is a cloud-first microservices demo application.
 Online Boutique consists of an 11-tier microservices application.
 The application is a